 Known as the marvellous city or in local terms- “ cidade maravilhosa”, Rio de Janeiro is the second largest sea facing city in Brazil that faces the South Atlantic Coast.
-When you visit the city where the Olympics for the year 2016 are being held, you can admire the magnificent places like the Imperial Palace in Praça XV, Central Cultural Banco do Brazil (or the Bank of Brazil Cultural Centre), St Benedict Monastery or even the National Library which is said to be the largest in Latin America.
-If you have already booked or planning to book your air ticket to Rio, you might want to take a look at the top 10 things to do there, without which a trip to Rio will be incomplete.
+When you visit the city, you can admire magnificent places like the Imperial Palace in Praça XV, Central Cultural Banco do Brazil (or the Bank of Brazil Cultural Centre), St Benedict Monastery or even the National Library which is said to be the largest in Latin America.
+With the Government of Brazing dropping visa requirements for Indian tourists, it is the right time to plan a holiday.
+Take a look at the top 10 things to do there, without which a trip to Rio will be incomplete.

 Once upon a time, this neighborhood was known to be Rio’s red light district.
 Today, it holds the title of having the best experience of nightlife.
 Although the streets are lined with a variety of samba and choro bars, the music and the vivacious dancers spill out on the streets on the weekends!
 It is said, that the best music in Rio is played here.

 The Jardim Botanico is home to more than 8,100 species of plants, and was built in the early 1800’s.
 For those who would want to make their social media followers go green with envy, the avenues which have palm trees that tower on either sides of the street, act as a picture perfect background.

 8. Ride high above the Sugar Loaf Mountain

 Someone wise had once said; “The view from the top is always the best”; the cable car that ferries over Sugarloaf Mountain stands as living example of those wise words.
 The Sugarloaf cable car that opened in 1912, is an experience that is divided into three parts, each lasting 3 minutes.

 7. Celebrate biodiversity at the Tijuca National Park